The size and position of the rectangular aperture in the valve chest is not critical

-all, of the depth of the jaw, using it to just grip parts at the jaw's tip is definitely The part should first be gripped using two opposing jaws followed by the other two.
+all, of the depth of the jaw, using it to just grip parts at the jaw's tip is definitely The part should first be gripped using opposing jaws followed by the other two.
 However, when using the second set it is not that simple because if the first is over tightened it will tend to twist the workpiece.
-This can be largely avoided by moving the first jaw so that it just touches the part and then doing the same with by adding a little more grip on each jaw in turn.
+This can be largely avoided by moving the first jaw so that it just touches the part and then doing the same with the second, followed by adding a little more grip on each jaw in turn.

 Now, mark out and drill the four 7BA clearance holes, the position being taken from the cylinder drawing.
 With that done, position it onto the valve chest cover, clamp